odanoburu/FreeLing-User-Manual/installation.md

 Depending on what changed in the repository, you may need to issue `autoreconf --install` after `git pull`.
 You may also need to issue `make distclean` and repeat the process from `./configure` onwards.

-## Reducing needed disk space {#reducing-disk}

-FreeLing packages include linguistic data for all supported languages, which total up over 1Gb of disk space.

-It is possible to safely remove data for languages that are not needed, saving that space.

-* If installing from a `.deb` package, you can simply remove the unneeded language directories from `/usr/share/freeling/XX`.
-Make sure to keep
-`/usr/share/freeling/common`, `/usr/share/freeling/config`, and `/usr/share/freeling/XX` for any language XX you want to process.

-* If installing from source (either from source package or from git repository) you can remove the unneeded data after installing, but it may be easier to remove it from source:
-     * Remove the directories `data/XX` for any unneeded language.
-Make sure to keep directories `data/common`, `data/config`, and `data/XX` for any language XX you want to process.
-     * After removing the unneeded directories, install normaly.

-## Locale-related problems when installing {#locale-related-problems-when-installing}

-If you get an error about <tt>bad locale</tt> when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.

-FreeLing uses <tt>en_US.UTF8</tt> locale as default during installation.
-If this locale is not installed in your system, you'll get an error during dictionary installation.

-all languages in FreeLing should work with this locale, though Russian may need to have its own locale installed in the system.

-The procedure to install a locale in your system varies depending on your distribution.
-For instance:

-*   In Ubuntu, you must use the `locale-get` command.
-E.g.:
-    `sudo locale-gen en_US.UTF8`
-    `sudo locale-gen pt_BR.UTF8`
-    `sudo locale-gen ru_RU.UTF8`
-    `...`

-*   In Debian, you need to run the command:
-    `dpkg-reconfigure locales`
-    and select the desired locales from the list.

 ## Installing on MacOS {#installing-on-macos}